mcp-rune 0.107.0

 No argsLists all concepts and workflows (overview)

-{ model: 'right' }Returns field metadata + concepts + rules + workflows for the model
+{ model: 'task' }Returns field metadata + concepts + rules + workflows for the model

-{ model: 'right', concept: 'catch-up' }Returns both model context and concept search results
+{ model: 'task', concept: 'completion' }Returns both model context and concept search results

 Formatting of details conventional keys: